AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/backend-docs/README.md

 This documentation is crafted for:
 ✅ DevOps Engineers & SREs: to deploy, operate, and monitor the pipeline.

 ✅ Backend & API Developers: to extend, customize, and integrate APIs.

 ✅ Compliance Teams & Auditors: to understand ingestion outputs for validation.

 ✅ AI Engineers & Data Scientists: to adapt and improve the LLM-based extraction pipeline.

 ✅ Technical Product Managers: to align pipeline capabilities with product goals.

 📌 Scope: 📌📌📌📌📌📌📌📌📌📌

-The scope includes installation, architecture, APIs, user workflows, troubleshooting, and advanced extension, enabling seamless onboarding and mastery of the pipeline.
+The scope includes installation, architecture, user workflows, troubleshooting, and enabling seamless onboarding and mastery of the pipeline.

 🛡️ 1.3 Compliance Frameworks Supported  🛡️🛡️🛡️🛡️🛡️🛡️🛡️🛡️🛡️🛡️